What is a Fixed Asset?

 Accounts receivables are the money of an enterprise that is due for manufacturing services and products.
 This money is yet to be paid by the consumers and is considered as a current holding, provided that it is expected to be paid within one year.
 But, if a business is making a profit by presenting long term credit to its customers, then a fraction of account receivables are not granted as current assets.

-Inventories comprise raw products, materials and finished goods and fall under the category of current asset.
+Inventories comprise raw products, materials and finished goods and fall under the category of current assets.
 However, one thing that needs to be noticed is inflation of inventory can be made using various accounting techniques, and sometimes it may not be quickly convertible in liquid cash compared to other current holdings.
 This depends on the goods and the type of industry.

 These are advance expenses made by an organisation with regards to products and services, and they are to be secured in near future.
-Prepaid outlays cannot be turned into liquid money as they are payments which have already been done.
+Prepaid outlays cannot be turned into liquid money as they are payments that have already been done.
 These elements unbound the capital amount, which is required for other necessities.
 Prepaid outlays can be payments made to insurance organisations or contractors.

 The current holdings of a company are listed according to liquidity order.
 This means that the components which can be easily converted into cash are given higher ranks.
 Therefore, the formula for evaluating current assets is an aggregate of all feasible cash convertible holdings.
 For example: